Looking for the best campfire tricks, tips & hacks for your next camping adventure? You’ve come to the right place!

-You then need to think about the materials you are using.
+You then need to think about the materials and fire starters you will be using.

-As you are outside, the oxygen part should not be an issue but you will need to consider the other two elements carefully.
+Since you’re outside, the oxygen part shouldn’t be an issue, but you will need to consider the other two elements carefully.

-Heat can come in many forms: a lighter, matches- or if you are looking to embrace your inner Bear Grylls, you could always attempt to create your own fire using natural tools and good old-fashioned friction.
+Heat can come in many forms: a lighter, matches- or if you are looking to embrace your inner Bear Grylls, you could always attempt to create your own fire using natural tools and good old-fashioned friction as a fire starter.

-Perhaps the most important element for a successful fire however, is the fuel you use.
+Perhaps the most important element for a successful and hot fire, however, is the fuel you use.